MicrosoftDocs/azure-devops-yaml-schema/task-reference/pip-authenticate-v1.md

 ### Download Python distributions from Azure Artifacts feeds consulting official Python registry first

 In this example, we are setting authentication for downloading from a private Azure Artifacts feed, but [pypi](https://pypi.org) is consulted first.
-The authenticate task creates an environment variable `PIP_EXTRA_INDEX_URL`, which contains authentication credentials required to download the distributions. `HelloTestPackage` will be downloaded from the authenticated feeds only if it's not present in [pypi](https://pypi.org).
+The authenticate task creates an environment variable `PIP_EXTRA_INDEX_URL`, which contains auth credentials required to download the distributions. `HelloTestPackage` will be downloaded from the authenticated feeds only if it's not present in [pypi](https://pypi.org).

 For project-scoped feeds that are in a different project than where the pipeline is running, you must manually give the project and the feed access to the pipeline's project's build service.